beatrizfaisca/Recruiting-Resources101/README.md

 Welcome to Recruiting Resources 101, a place where you will be able to find several tools and suggestions to make recruitment easier.

 I'm a technical recruiter and have helped many tech companies in scaling up their teams when it comes to Engineering, Product, Data Science and Customer Success.
+You can find more about me on my [LinkedIn](https://www.linkedin.com/in/beatrizfaisca/) page and don't be shy to connect or just say hello. 😊

 If you stumbled across this repository you are most like in the Talent Acquisition world yourself, so feel free to reach out to me with any additional suggestions.